csgs-mcgill/constitution/constitution.md

 d) Plan and execute social events and activities when the Association does not have a Vice President Social

 ### Vice President Social
-Further to the joint responsibilities of the Executive, the VP Socials shall:
+Further to the joint responsibilities of the Executive, the VP Social shall:
 a) Plan and execute social events and activities
 b) Ensure that social events follow all applicable rules and laws
 c) Ensure all events are advertised to the Membership